ikouchiha47/krearts/knowledge/art-styles/styles.md

 - **Gritty, Rain-Slicked Urban Environments**: The detailed architectural backgrounds are present, but now heavily focused on the grittier aspects of an urban landscape: rain-slicked streets, shadowed alleyways, imposing brick facades, flickering neon signs, and pervasive urban decay.
 Rain or mist is often rendered with a graphic, almost abstract quality.

-- **Dynamic, Fractured Panel Composition (for narrative tension)**: Fractured and overlapping paneling is adapted to build narrative tension and claustrophobia.
+- **Dynamic or Fractured Panel Composition (for narrative tension)**: Fractured and overlapping paneling is adapted to build narrative tension and claustrophobia.
 Panels might narrow, overlap, or angle sharply to emphasize a crucial detail, a character's reaction, or a sudden, jarring moment.

 - **Integrated Onomatopoeia with a Grittier Feel**: Sound effects (e.g., "CRACK!", "THWIP!") could still be integrated but might take on a rougher, more impactful font style, blending with the overall grittier aesthetic.